alexjh/scf-wiki/How-to-Install-SCF.md

 Note, while the distribution comes with an example storage-class `persistent` of type `hostpath`, for use with the vagrant box, this is a toy option and should not be used with anything but the vagrant box.
 It is actually quite likely that whatever kube setup is used will not even support the type `hostpath` for storage classes, automatically preventing its use.

+To enable hostpath support for testing, the `kube-controller-manager` can be run with the `--enable-hostpath-provisioner` command line option.

 ## SUSE Web UI

 See https://github.com/SUSE/stratos-ui/releases